vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/Payout/EmailTemplates/ReccurrencePayments/PaymentCompleted.md

 BuyerEmail:= select top 1 Value from Variables where Name = "BuyerEmail";
 BuyerAddress:= select top 1 Value from Variables where Name = "BuyerAddress";
 Title:= select top 1 Value from Variables where Name = "Title";
+Description:= select top 1 Value from Variables where Name = "Description";
 SellerName:= select top 1 Value from Variables where Name = "SellerName";
+Price:= select top 1 Value from Variables where Name = "Price";
+AmountToPay:= select top 1 Value from Variables where Name = "AmountToPay";
 CancellationReason:= select top 1 Value from Variables where Name = "CancellationReason";
 Country:= select top 1 Value from Variables where Name = "Country";
 Currency:= select top 1 Value from Variables where Name = "Currency";